bookfere/Ebook-Translator-Calibre-Plugin/README.md

     * `url`: The API URL, as specified in the documentation of the translation engine API.
     * `method`: The request method (optional), with a default value of `GET`.
     * `headers`: The request header (optional).
 You can refer to the documentation of the translation engine API for details.
-* `data`: Request data, can be either a `dict` which will be encoded and sent as application/`x-www-form-urlencoded` data or a string which will be sent as is.
+* `data`: Request data, can be either a `dict` object which will be encoded and sent as application/`x-www-form-urlencoded` data or a string which will be sent as is.
 If you use a string you should also set the `Content-Type` header appropriately.
-It includes 3 built-in variables: `<source>`, `<target>`, and `<text>`. `<source>` and `<target>` correspond to the language codes set earlier, and can be ignored if not needed. `<text>` refers to the translation text sent to the translation engine, which must be included to save.
+It includes 3 built-in variables: `<source>`, `<target>`, and `<text>`. `<source>` and `<target>` correspond to the language codes set earlier, and can be ignored if not needed; `<text>` refers to the original text sent to the translation engine, which must be included to save.
 Please refer to the documentation of the translation engine API for details.
 * `response`: The expression used to parse the response data to obtain the translation text.
 The response data is included in the `response` variable, which is a __[JSON](https://docs.python.org/3/library/json.html#encoders*and*decoders)__ object (if the response from the translation engine is in JSON format) or an __[Element](https://lxml.de/apidoc/lxml.etree.html#lxml.etree.ElementBase)__ object of lxml (if the response from the translation engine is in XML format).

 Once you have completed the data for the custom translation engine, you can click the __[Verify]__ button to check whether the data is valid, and click the __[Save]__ button to save all the changes.